Directed Graphs from Exact Covering Systems: Single-component ECSDs and non-standard digital representations

 This is more clearly illustrated in Figure \ref{0-descendants}, which shows the 1, 2, and 3-descendants of 0 in the ECSD $G(2n+a_1, 2n+a_2)$.
 Here, the representatives of the two binary congruence classes are $a_1$ and $a_2$.
-For example, if we travel from 0 through an edge $(n, 2n+a_1)$, then two edges $(n, 2n+a_2)$, we arrive at the 3-descendant \(2(2(2(0)+a_1)+a_2)+a_2 = 2^2a_1 + 2^1a_2 + 2^0a_2 = 4a_1 + 2a_2 + a_2.\)
+For example, if we travel from 0 through an edge $(n, 2n+a_1)$, then two edges $(n, 2n+a_2)$, we arrive at the 3-descendant

 If we choose $a_1=0$ and $a_2=1$, this representation becomes the standard binary representation.
 The corresponding ECSD $G(2n, 2n+1)$ is shown in Figure \ref{binary}, with $(n, 2n)$ edges colored red and $(n, 2n+1)$ edges colored blue.
 In this case, there are two loops and two components.
-Here, we can see that 6 can be reached via two blue steps then a red step from 0.
+Here, we can see that the number 6 can be reached via two blue steps then a red step from 0.
 The standard binary representation of 6 is $2^2 \cdot 1 + 2^1 \cdot 1 + 2^0 \cdot 0$, written as ``110" in digital form.

-Thus, one can see that the component of $G_S$ containing 0, assuming that 0 is a cyclic vertex, is the set of integers which for some $k \in \N$ can be expressed as the sum in Equation (\ref{k-descendant positive}) (as every vertex $m$ in the component containing 0 will have a walk from $0$ to $m$).
+Thus, one can see that the component of $G_S$ containing 0, assuming that 0 is a cyclic vertex, is the set of integers which for some $k \in \N$ can be expressed as the sum in Equation \ref{k-descendant positive} (as every vertex $m$ in the component containing 0 will have a walk from $0$ to $m$).
 For the standard binary representation, we can see from Figure \ref{binary} that every non-negative integer has such a representation.
-The same is true for any standard $d$-ary representation (i.e. with representatives $0,1,\ldots,d-1$).
+The same is true for any standard $d$-ary representation (i.e., with representatives $0,1,\ldots,d-1$).

 Through non-standard choices of representatives, we are able to create different non-standard representations.
-Moreover, we have not restricted ourselves to positive bases, so we may also consider ECSDs with congruences modulo $-d$ for some integer $d >0$, i.e. $G_{S'}$ with $S' = \{a_i \mod -d : 1 \leq a_i \leq d\}$.
+Moreover, we have not restricted ourselves to positive moduli, so we may also consider ECSDs with modulus representative $-d$ for some integer $d >0$, i.e., the ECSD $G_{S'}$ with $S' = \{(a_i, -d) \in \Z^2 : 1 \leq i \leq d\}$.
 In this case, the $(k+1)$-descendants of 0 in $G_{S'}$ are